Eluded/eluded.github.io/readme.md

 manipulate the strength of shape/blend keys of the **mesh\_sphere** object, resulting in the “sound-reactivity” that is observed.
 There is a single instance of mesh\_sphere object in the scene.
-This was an intentional design to increase efficiency and load time.
+This was an intentional design to increase efficiency and reduce load time.
 At runtime there exists a list of all **sphere\_xxx** empties.
 The sphere object is cloned and to be more specific shallow copied to the location of each sphere\_xxx empty.
 With this approach, any change in the behavior or